Advanced mental health and psychiatry appointments

 - when it started and how it has changed over time

-- previous diagnoses, therapy and medication
+- previous diagnoses, therapy and treatment.

 - sleep, energy, routine and lifestyle